chhuang-one/sqxclib/doc/database-migrations.md

 ### Creating Columns (dynamic)

-To add columns to the table, you can use methods (C functions) in the SqTable.
+To add columns to the table, you can use functions of SqTable.
-You will get instance of SqTable after calling alter or create method/function in schema.
+You will get instance of SqTable after calling alter or create function in schema.

 ```c++
 	/* C++ sample code */